ut-ims-robotics/ros_training/html/_sources/day3/hardware_driver.rst.txt

    * Create a custom message for ``range_imu_publisher`` that combines ``sensor_msgs/Range`` and ``sensor_msgs/Imu``.

-3. Create a timer to periodically read data from the serial buffer:
+3. TODO: Create a timer to periodically read data from the serial buffer:

    * set the period to 0.05 s (20 Hz)
    * set the callback function to :code:`SonarHardwareClient::read`

-4. Clamp the sonar range value between 0 and 2.
+4. TODO: Clamp the sonar range value between 0 and 2.

-5. Implement the function for processing the sonar data:
+5. TODO: Implement the function for processing the sonar data:

    * Create and publish IMU data as ``sensor_msgs::Imu`` message
    * Create and publish sonar data as ``sensor_msgs::Range`` message